Using Shifter at NERSC

 Shifter functionality at NERSC is undergoing rapid development and is an experimental service.
 Usage will change over time, we will do our best to keep the documentation up to date, but there may be inconsistencies.

 Currently, Shifter images can only be accessed via the batch system on Edison and Cori and are visible to all users.

 Building Shifter Images

 The easiest way to create a Shifter image is with Docker.
 You can run Docker on your laptop or local node (see the Docker "Getting Started" page for help setting up and running Docker).
+You currently cannot run Docker at NERSC.
 You can create a Docker image with your desired software and operating system.